It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

 Large mesh pads provide a large striking zone.
 Bluetooth connectivity and module features allow for creative production.
 Pads are quiet for those needing a quieter set.
 Cymbals are lauded for their authentic sound.

-The 32GB of storage ran up quickly for some users.
+The 32GB of storage filled up quickly for some users.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.